Comedian Volodymyr Zelensky leading in Ukrainian presidential polls

 That a popular entertainment figure such as Zelensky has become the frontrunner, is indicative of the advanced political and social crisis in the country.
 The political establishment, which is associated with both Poroshenko and the former prime minister Tymoshenko, is widely hated and discredited.

 Several polls have shown that there are more people who dislike and would refuse to vote for the next two closest candidates, Poroshenko and Tymoshenko, than people who actually support them and would be willing to vote for them.

-However, despite his social and political demagogy, Zelenskiy is running as a candidate of a section of the Ukrainian oligarchy.
+However, despite his social and political demagogy, Zelensky is running as a candidate of a section of the Ukrainian oligarchy.

-Zelenskiy enjoys what he calls a close “working” relationship with billionaire Ukrainian oligarch and former head of Ukraine’s PrivatBank Ihor Kolomoyskyi.
-Zelenskiy’s shows appear on Kolomoyskyi’s 1+1 television and he made his campaign announcement on the same channel.
+Zelensky enjoys what he calls a close “working” relationship with billionaire Ukrainian oligarch and former head of Ukraine’s PrivatBank Ihor Kolomoyskyi.
+Zelensky’s shows appear on Kolomoyskyi’s 1+1 television and he made his campaign announcement on the same channel.

-While both Zelenskiy and Kolomoyskyi have denied that they have any quid pro quo agreement in the elections, a member of Petro Poroshenko’s political party revealed on Monday that Kolomoyskyi’s PrivatBank previously transferred $41 million to bank accounts of a film production studio belonging to Zelenskiy.
+While both Zelensky and Kolomoyskyi have denied that they have any quid pro quo agreement in the elections, a member of Petro Poroshenko’s political party revealed on Monday that Kolomoyskyi’s PrivatBank previously transferred $41 million to bank accounts of a film production studio belonging to Zelensky.

 Kolomoyskyi was later accused of stealing $5 billion from PrivatBank and fled the country.
 He is now living in Israel after coming into conflict with the Poroshenko regime.
 It is widely speculated that Kolomoyskyi is backing both Tymoshenko and Zelensky to be able to return to Ukraine and regain control over his vast business empire.